pxxthik/IPL-win-probability-predictor/README.md

 ## Introduction

 Cricket enthusiasts, data scientists, and developers unite!
 The IPL Win Probability Predictor is designed to provide real-time win probability predictions for ongoing IPL matches.
 Leveraging machine learning models, historical match data, and player performance metrics, this project offers a unique perspective on the outcome of each game.

-## Features

-- **Machine Learning Magic:** Employs advanced algorithms to analyze historical data, player statistics, and match conditions.
-- **Intuitive Visualization:** Presents graphical representations of win probabilities throughout the match for easy interpretation.
-- **Web Interface:** Access predictions through a user-friendly web interface, making it accessible to a broader audience.
-- **Insightful Analysis:** Gain insights into key factors influencing win probabilities, enhancing your understanding of the game.

 ## Getting Started